CloudBoost/developers/en/datastorage/bulkapi.md

 CloudObject[] arr={obj1,obj2};
 obj.saveAll(arr,new CloudObjectArrayCallback() {
 @Override
-public void done(CloudObject[] x,
+public void done(CloudObject[] x,CloudException t)throws CloudException {
-					CloudException t)
-					throws CloudException {
 	if(t!=null)
 		// if there is an error, then err will be an array fo error messages respective to the array of CloudObjects else if(x!=null)
 		//x has the array of saved CloudObjects.
 	}
 });
 ```
 </span>